String

 NOTE

-Arithmetic with Numerics
+Arithmetic with Numeric

 PowerShell will try to convert the string on the right operand to the same type as left operand.
 Exception will be raised if conversion failed.